Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     diagnosticWorkspaceId: la.outputs.resourceId
     ```

     > ***Note:*** Optionally, you could also set additional parameter such as `logsToEnable` to specify which logs to set exactly.
-By default, all are enabled once a diagnostic target was specified.
+By default, all are enabled once a diagnostic target is specified.

     > ***Note:*** Linter may warn you that you should explicitely specify the module's `location` parameter once you added the diagnostic settings.
 To do so, you can just add `location: location` as well.